 The on-site contact person is the main point of contact between the Community League and the City of Edmonton.

-This person would be responsible for monitoring the off-leash area, ensuring that dog waste and garbage does not accumulate, and participating in any discussions with the City of Edmonton around noise, waste or other concerns around the off-leash area.
+This person would be responsible for monitoring the temporary off-leash area, ensuring that dog waste and garbage does not accumulate, and participating in any discussions with the City of Edmonton around noise, waste or other concerns around the off-leash area.